How To Use Watermarks To Protect Your Images And Your Brand

 If you aren’t already considering branding as integral to your digital strategy, you should be.
 By branding your images, people will discover you and your skills wherever they encounter your images.
 A strong brand will bring you more clients and strengthen the loyalty of your existing customers.

-When a watermark is used as part of a branding strategy, it’s essential that you build the watermark design to be closely aligned to the resting of your branding - colors, shapes and logos need to be consistent across the brand.
+When a watermark is used as part of a branding strategy, it’s essential that you build the watermark design to be closely aligned to the resting of your branding - colors, shapes, and logos need to be consistent across the brand.
 A watermark with the intention of promoting your brand needs to tread a delicate balance - standing out to the viewer without hampering their appreciation of your design.
-Place your branded watermark in a bottom corner of the image and make sure that the opacity of the image isn’t turned up too high - you don’t want your logo to fade into the background.
+Place your branded watermark in the bottom corner of the image and make sure that the opacity of the image isn’t turned up too high - you don’t want your logo to fade into the background.

 Signature watermarks differ from brand watermarks because they’re simply indicating ownership of an image rather than pushing a digital marketing strategy.
 A signature is there to tell people who created the image if they choose to look - it means your images are always credited no matter who uses them on the web.
 However, a signature should be unobtrusive, allowing your images to stand out independently from your brand.